TanJunHong/CZ4010-Project/README.md

 #### Generating "secure" passwords

 To generate the password, we first create a list of all characters (alphanumeric and symbols) based on what is selected by the user.
-Using secrets module to generate random numbers, it is used as the index to the character list for picking a character.
+We then use secrets to pick a character from the list.
 This is repeated for the desired length (capped at 64 characters).
-Since secrets module is a CSPRNG, it offers uniform and independent generation of numbers, hence are unpredictable.
-To ensure that it contains all selected character type, check is done, and generation will be repeated if not fulfilled.
+Since secrets module is cryptographically secure, it offers independent generation of numbers, and have equal chance of being any character, making the password unpredictable.
+To ensure that it contains the type of characters selected, a check is done after generation, and the password generation process is repeated if the condition is not fulfilled.

 Previously, we have implemented Feistel rounds as a password generator.
-This idea came about as we found that Feistel rounds is an elegant and clean method which offers both substitution and permutations for generation of random values.
-However, we decide to do away with it as we are unsure of the possible weaknesses in design due to the lack of expertise.
-Moreover, due to the small sample length of password generated, it is diffiuclt to test if it is truly random.
+This idea came about as we found that Feistel rounds is an elegant and clean method which offers both substitution and permutations, which mixes the generated password, potentially making it more unpredictable.
+However, we decide to scrap it as we are unsure of the possible weaknesses in design due to the lack of expertise.
+Moreover, due to the short length of password, it is difficult to test if the randomness is cryptographically secure.

 ## Design